Five ways that AI can practically support effective sales strategies for manufacturing, distribution, and wholesale enterprises in 2024 and beyond.

 Optimizing the AI in sales-i.

 Here at sales-i, we’re not just talking about AI like so many other commentators.
-Today we’re actively working on several exciting AI-based applications to deliver these benefits to sales professionals.
-These new capabilities will feed into our sales enablement platform to provide more in-depth customer sales intelligence for busy sales professionals, ensuring every conversation they have is insight-led and profitable.
-We’re looking forward to sharing more news on these developments over the coming 12 months.
+Today, we’re actively working on several exciting AI-based applications to deliver these benefits to sales professionals.
+These new capabilities will feed into our AI-guided selling and sales enablement platform to provide more in-depth customer behavioral insights for proactive sales professionals, ensuring every conversation they have is insight-led and profitable.